-The New Orleans native debuted world premieres with the Los Angeles Philharmonic as Goethe in Louis Andriessen's Theatre of the World with staging by Pierre Audi, the Los Angeles Opera (and later in his Off-Broadway and New York Debut) as Atzuko in ¡Figaro!
-(90210), the Los Angeles Master Chorale as King David in Kirchner's Songs of Ascent, The Industry as Jameson in HOPSCOTCH, and the USC Fischer Museum as the baritone soloist in Parola's infinite self.
-He performed West Coast premieres as the Title Role in Britten's Owen Wingrave and Ferdinand in Hoiby's The Tempest.
+As a singer, the New Orleans native launched world premieres with the Los Angeles Philharmonic as Goethe in Louis Andriessen's Theatre of the World and in Rand Steiger & Yuval Sharon’s NIMBUS, The Industry as Jameson in HOPSCOTCH (recorded/released on The Industry Records) and as Buck Barrow in McIntosh + Rice’s Bonnie and Clyde, the Los Angeles Opera (and later in his Off-Broadway and New York Debut) as Atzuko in Mozart+Guerrerio's ¡Figaro!
+(90210), the Los Angeles Master Chorale as King David in Kirchner's Songs of Ascent, the USC Fischer Museum in Parola's infinite self, and Loyola New Orleans in Skelton’s Letters to Santa.
+He performed West Coast premieres as the Title Role in Britten's Owen Wingrave and as Ferdinand in Hoiby's The Tempest.

-His concert appearances include performances with the Los Angeles Master Chorale as the baritone soloist in Alexander's Feast, the Messiah Sing-along, and Bach's Matthäus-Passion under Maestro Grant Gershon at Walt Disney Concert Hall.
-He has performed other works of Bach, including Jesus in Johannes-Passion and Cantatas 73, 106, and 147; Handel's Messiah; Schubert's Winterreise (Paris, Los Angeles and New Orleans); Brahm’s Ein deutsches Requiem; Fauré Requiem; Vaughan Williams' Five Mystical Songs and Fantasia on Christmas Carols.
-Other notable roles performed include Anthony in Sweeney Todd, Papageno in The Magic Flute; Dr. Malatesta in Don Pasquale, Belcore in The Elixir of Love, Sid in Albert Herring, Des Grieux in Massenet’s Le portrait de Manon, and Il Barone di Trombonok in Il Viaggio a Reims.
+Castillo's focus on early music performed as Soloist in Handel's Alexander's Feast, the Messiah Sing-along, and Bach's Matthäus-Passion with the Los Angeles Master Chorale under Maestro Grant Gershon at Walt Disney Concert Hall.
+He has performed other works of Bach, including Jesus in Johannes-Passion and Cantatas 73, 106, and 147; and Handel's Messiah.
+Other orchestral performances include Brahm’s Ein deutsches Requiem; Fauré’s Requiem; Vaughan Williams' Five Mystical Songs and Fantasia on Christmas Carols.
+Other notable roles performed include Anthony in Sweeney Todd, Papageno in The Magic Flute, Dr. Malatesta in Don Pasquale, Belcore in The Elixir of Love, Sid in Albert Herring, Des Grieux in Massenet’s Le portrait de Manon, and Il Barone di Trombonok in Il Viaggio a Reims.

 David is the 2010 Grand Prize Winner of the Steward Brady Competition, a 2011 Metropolitan Opera National Council Regional Finalist, a 2010 National Finalist in Classical Singer’s University Competition, the 2013 Runner-up and 2012 Encouragement Award Recipient from the Palm Springs Opera Guild Competition, and a multiple Opera Buffs, Inc. Grant Recipient.
 He graduated with Honors both from the University of Southern California with a Master of Music under Rod Gilfry and from Loyola University with a Bachelor of Music under the late Philip Frohnmayer.
-While at Loyola, David made his professional debut with the New Orleans Opera as The Old Gypsy in Verdi's Il Trovatore and performed with the Louisiana Philharmonic Orchestra as Bill Bobstay in Gilbert and Sullivan's HMS Pinafore.
+While at Loyola, David made his professional operatic debut with the New Orleans Opera as The Old Gypsy in Verdi's Il Trovatore and performed with the Louisiana Philharmonic Orchestra as Bill Bobstay in Gilbert and Sullivan's HMS Pinafore.
 David also trained at Aspen Opera Theatre Center, Green Mountain Opera Festival, Thriving Creating Artists, and the Hawaii Performing Arts Festival.
-In addition to his singing career, he is a commercial actor and a print model.
+In addition, he is a commercial actor and a print model.
 He served on the faculty of the Hawaii Performing Arts Festival.
-David was a member of the pop opera quartet VOX, recently featured on America’s Got Talent.
+David is a former member of the pop opera quartet VOX, recently featured on America’s Got Talent.

 He is a muay thai, boxing, brazilian jiu-jitsu, mezcal, cake (the band), latin music, jazz, spanish guitar, Netflix Chef's Table, traveling, and New Orleans enthusiast.